ved-sharma/PASCAL_VOC_xml_generator_ImageJ_Fiji/README.md

-## Create bounding box annotations in Pascal VOC xml format using ImageJ/Fiji to use in training a Deep Learning object detection model
+## Create bounding box annotations in Pascal VOC .xml format using [ImageJ/Fiji](https://imagej.net/)
-There are many open-source softwares/web-tools (e.g. MakeSense, Img--) available for making bounding box annotations in images and saving them in Pascal VOC format for the downstream processing in a Deep Learning model for object detection.
+There are many open-source softwares/web-tools (e.g. [MakeSense](https://github.com/SkalskiP/make-sense), [LabelImg](https://github.com/tzutalin/labelImg
+)) available for making bounding box annotations in images and saving them in Pascal VOC format for the downstream processing in a Deep Learning model for object detection.

 ## Why do I need an annotaion tool based on ImageJ/Fiji
 I can think of three reasons: